elastos/Elastos/Carrier/README.md

 ## License

-This project is licensed under the terms of the [MIT license](https://github.com/elastos/Elastos.NET.Carrier.Native.SDK/blob/master/LICENSE).
+This project is licensed under the terms of the [GPLv3 license](https://github.com/elastos/Elastos.NET.Carrier.Native.SDK/blob/master/LICENSE).